 Taxes aside, there are other reasons you may want to stay in your house for longer than a few years.
 One of those reasons is the housing market.
 Let’s get real: how often do you jump into a house that you’re going to live in right at the perfect low time and are ready to sell at the peak?
 If you’re anything like the general public, you jump in on the buying wagon midway up the housing peak.
 Then, when two years comes around, the market is declining and you dread listing your home for sale knowing you won’t make much money.

 By watching the market for the peaks and valleys, you’ll know when the right time to buy and sell is.
 Most people say it turns around about every seven years.
 That means you should stay in your house for about seven years until you sell, knowing it will be a great market when you buy and a fantastic one when you sell.

 Sell or Buy a Home with Clever and Save Thousands!

 Enter your zip code to see if Clever has a partner agent in your area!

 Know Your Mortgage

 Selling your home soon?
 You don’t have to pay an arm and a leg to get the best real estate agent.
-At Clever, we work with the top local agents who serve you marvelously for a great flat rate listing price.
+At Clever, we work with the top local agents for much less than traditional commission, just $3,000 or 1% of the listing price of your home.
 Call us today at 1-833-2-CLEVER or fill out our online form to get started.